Corristo-X/E-student-app/README.md

 # E-student-app
 # React-Native

-Aplikacja E-STUDENT została stworzona dla studentów z myślą o zastąpieniu papierowych skryptów podczas wykonywania ćwiczeń z obróbki skrawaniem.
-Cały program został napisany w programie Visual Studio Code.
-W projekcie zostały uwzględnione 4 ćwiczenia:
-• W1 – Toczenie i Wytaczanie
-• W2 – Wiercenie, rozwiercanie i pogłębianie.
-• W3 – Frezowanie
-• W4 – Obróbka skrawaniem
-Przy użyciu tej aplikacji oraz z pomocą prowadzącego, który zna program student może wykonać całe sprawozdanie oraz zadania podczas ćwiczeń.
-Aplikacja E-STUDENT sama wylicza odpowiednie parametry oraz rysuje wykresy z wprowadzonych danych.
-W pliku E-student.pdf znajduje się opis aplikacji oraz jej wygląd.
+The E-STUDENT application was created for students with the aim of replacing paper scripts during machining exercises.
+The entire program was written in Visual Studio Code.
+The project includes 4 exercises: • W1 – Turning and Boring • W2 – Drilling, Reaming, and Countersinking • W3 – Milling • W4 – Machining Using this application and with the help of the instructor who knows the program, the student can complete the entire report and tasks during the exercises.
+The E-STUDENT application itself calculates the appropriate parameters and draws graphs from the entered data.
+The E-student.pdf file contains a description of the application and its appearance.